DelphinusLab/prover-node-docker/README.md

   #### The `mongo` docker image

 For our `mongo` DB docker instance we are using the official docker image provided by `mongo` on their docker hub page, [here](https://hub.docker.com/_/mongo/), `mongo:latest`.
 They link to the `Dockerfile` they used to build the image, at the time of writing, [this](https://github.com/docker-library/mongo/blob/ea20b1f96f8a64f988bdcc03bb7cb234377c220c/7.0/Dockerfile) was the latest.
-It's important to have a glance at this if you want to customise our setup.
+It's  to have a glance at this if you want to customise our setup.
 The most essential thing to note is the **volumes,** which are `/data/db` and `/data/configdb`; any files you wish to mount should be mapped into these directories.
 Another critical piece of info is the **exposed port**, which is `27017`; this is the default port for `mongod`, if you want to change the port you have to bind it to another port in the `docker-compose.yml` file.

 #### The `mongo` daemon config file